 An employee shall be eligible for a salary step increase upon their salary anniversary date, having demonstrated satisfactory job performance in their current classification.
-After working twelve (12) continuous months and demonstrating competence in the position, an employee may advance to the next step in the salary range with the approval of the Fire Chief.
-A step increase shall can be delayed indefinitely if the employee is not performing up to standards.
+A step increase shall be delayed indefinitely if the employee is not performing up to standards.
 When a salary step increase is ultimately awarded, it will not be retroactive and the employee's salary anniversary date will be reset to the date the salary step increase is effective.

-- A. An employee on any leave (paid or unpaid) for more than ninety (90) consecutive days shall have their salary step increase delayed and salary anniversary date adjusted by the amount of time away from work unless prohibited by law. - A.B.
-An employee shall not have a salary step increase delayed due to a performance evaluation not be being completed prior to the salary anniversary date unless the delay is caused by the employee's absence.
+- A. An employee on any leave (paid or unpaid) for more than ninety (90) consecutive days shall have their salary step increase delayed and salary anniversary date adjusted by the amount of time away from work unless prohibited by law. - B. An employee shall not have a salary step increase delayed due to a performance evaluation not be being completed prior to the salary anniversary date unless the delay is caused by the employee's absence.
 If a salary step increase is delayed due to a performance evaluation not being completed prior to the salary anniversary date, the salary step increase will be retroactive, and the salary anniversary date will remain the same.

-ARTICLE 358.
+ARTICLE 35.
 SAFETY EQUIPMENT

-As designated by the Fire Chief, Tthe City will provide all required personal protective equipment (PPE) consistent with the Department of Industrial Relations, Title 8, Section 3380(d), and Subchapter, Group 2, Article 10.1, sections 3401-3411. safety equipment.
+As designated by the Fire Chief, the City will provide all required personal protective equipment (PPE) consistent with the Department of Industrial Relations, Title 8, Section 3380(d), and Subchapter, Group 2, Article 10.1, sections 3401-3411.

-ARTICLE 369.
+ARTICLE 36.
 HOURS OF WORK